GREEK BUTTER COOKIES

 As I was planning my Greek Dinner Party I decided to bake up some Greek Butter Cookies to give as a take-home favor for the guests.
 My plans included serving a fabulous Greek Custard Pie and Turkish Coffee as a finale to dinner, but I couldn’t resist tucking a few of these tasty cookies into my guest’s hands as they left the party.

-The cookies are traditionally shaped into a round twist called a “kouloura” (koo-LOU-rah), but can also been seen in small twisted braids or even in the shape of the letter “S”.
+Greek butter cookies are traditionally shaped into a round twist called a “kouloura” (koo-LOU-rah).
+But it can also been seen in small twisted braids or even in the shape of the letter “S”.
 I made both the round twist and braided shapes just for fun.

 IT’S ALL ABOUT THE BUTTER

 It’s absolutely vital that if you choose to make these cookies you go out and get the best butter you can find!
-This is the one time when you need to splurge on the good stuff, because you can really taste the difference between your supermarket brand and a brand like Kerrygold in this recipe.
+This is the one time when you need to splurge on the good stuff.
+You really can taste the difference between your supermarket brand and a brand like Kerrygold in this recipe.
 You’ll thank me…

 LOVELY LICORICE ESSENCE